Do College Minors Matter?

 Can College Minors Help With Finding Jobs?

-According to a news release by the US Bureau of Labor Statistics (BLS), the number of people who are not in the labor force and currently wanting a job amounts to 6.4 million.
+According to a news release by the US Bureau of Labor Statistics (BLS), the number of people who are not in the labor force and currently want a job amounts to 6.4 million.

 You will become one of the millions who want to get employed after graduating from college.